meltano/meltano/docs/src/plugins/extractors/intacct.md

 ---
 sidebar: auto
-description: Use Meltano to pull data from the Intacct API and load it into Snowflake, PostgreSQL, and more
+description: Use Meltano to pull data from the Sage Intacct API and load it into Snowflake, PostgreSQL, and more
 ---

 # Sage Intacct

-The `tap-intacct` [extractor](/plugins/extractors/) pulls data from the [Intacct API](https://developer.intacct.com/api/).
+The `tap-intacct` [extractor](/plugins/extractors/) pulls data from the [Sage Intacct API](https://developer.intacct.com/api/).

 To learn more about `tap-intacct`, refer to the repository at <https://github.com/hotgluexyz/tap-intacct>.